AndresVelasco/LPNY4SO89VLCX5O3/README.md

         "46-50 Oldham Street, Northern Quarter" and "46-50 oldham st"
 ```

 A possible solution, which I have not implemented, would be: if the adresses do not match but one is contained in the other AND a number is included then consider them matched.
+THis would cover this case, but I feel that a production-grade version would require a best-match approach.

 A full printout of the results is provided in the latest section.

+# Evolution

+ffdñf

 # Full Result Printout